ozoneplatform/ozp-ansible/README.md

     memory - you will get very strange and unhelpful errors otherwise.
 Boxes that will only be running (and not building) these resources can get by with much less - 512MB should suffice
+* Currently the ozp ansible scripts are only supported for Centos 6.
+The deployment scripts are not intended for any other operating systems.

 ## Installing Ansible
 *NOTE*: ozp-ansible requires Ansible >=2.0